drdrang/flickr-stuff/README.md

 ## snapflickr ##

 snapflickr takes a snapshot of your screen (similar to the builtin ⇧⌘4), saves a copy to your Desktop, and uploads a copy to your Flickr account.

-You provide a file name and (optionally) a description before taking the snapshot.
+When snapflickr is run, it turns the cursor into a camera, ready to take a snapshot of any window (you can change it to take a snapshot of an arbitrary rectangle by pressing the spacebar).
+After the snapshot is taken, a window appears in which you provide a file name and (optionally) a description.

 ![snapflickr dialog box]( http://farm6.static.flickr.com/5074/5914101080_b6dc03beba_o.jpg)

+By default, the snapshot is uploaded to your Flickr account, but if you click the "Local file only" checkbox, there's no upload.

 It requires [Carsten Blüm's Pashua application][1] and its accompanying Python library.
 The use is described in more detail [here][3].